district0x/district-ui-mobile/README.md

 ```

 Subscriptions can then be made to determine if the web application is
-being viewed from mobile devices, specifically android or ios devices.
+being viewed from mobile devices, specifically android or iOS devices.

 ```clojure
 ;; re-frame view file